Floer theory and flips: Broken maps

-the fiber product consisting of tamed almost complex structures of cylindrical form on the ends.
-(Note that this definition differs from the one in \cite{bo:com}, which does not suffice for our purposes.) \end{enumerate} \end{definition}
+the fiber product consisting of tamed almost complex structures of cylindrical form on the neck region.
+(Note that this definition differs from the one in \cite[Section 2.1]{bo:com}, which does not require the invariance of the almost complex structure under the Reeb flow and so does not suffice for our purposes.) \llabel{reebflow} \end{enumerate} \end{definition}